-Participant: About the Good Friday Agreement, some authors say there was 53 per cent public support.
+Participant 12: About the Good Friday Agreement, some authors say there was 53% public support.
 What is the current situation?

-Bertie Ahern: We put it to a vote in the North and the South.
-In the North approval was about 60 per cent and in the South it was 94 per cent for and six per cent against.
+Bertie Ahern: We put it to a vote in the North and the South, in the North approval was about 60%, in the South it was 94% for, 6% against.
 That is a big difference.
-The reasons for the 'no' votes in the North were that one of the parties, the DUP, did not support it.
+The reasons for the 'no' votes in the North were that one of the parties, the DUP, didn't support it.
 They came on our side in 2006.
 After that all parties were on side.
-Support is now 95 per cent in the whole of Ireland.
+Support is now 95% in the whole of Ireland.

-Participant: Related to the Kurdish question in Turkey, the solution in Ireland is teaching us many things.
-On the one hand, you were carrying out negotiations but were you calling the people who you negotiated with, terrorists?
+Participant 7: Related to the Kurdish question in Turkey, the solution of Ireland is teaching many things to us.
+On the one hand you were carrying out negotiations, were you calling people terrorists you negotiated with?
 Were you using discriminatory language?
-That is what we face in Turkey.
-Dialogue is going on but authorities say we must liquidate and we must kill the terrorists.
-Instead of saying that we must reach peace they say they want to eliminate the problem of terror.
-Because of this approach from the Justice and Development Party, they and the HDP are attacking each other with very violent words, creating tension.
+That's what we face in Turkey.
+Dialogue is going on, but authorities say we liquidate, we kill the terrorists.
+Instead of saying that we reach peace, they say they want to eliminate the problem of terror.
+Because of this approach of the Justice and Development Party, they and the HDP are attacking each other with very violent words, which creates tensions.
 What recommendations for style and language used do you have?
-Did you have a list of terrorist organisations and did you exclude IRA from this terror list?
+And did you have a list of terrorist organisations, and did you exclude IRA from this terror list?

 Bertie Ahern: This is a crucial issue.
 You must be as inclusive as possible.
-If you do not include people you are not going to stop them from engaging in violence.
-First we set principles, the Mitchell Principles, which says that you cannot come into negotiations until you say you have stopped violence.
+If you don't include people you are not going to stop them from engaging in violence.
+First we set principles, the Mitchell Principles.
+Basically you cannot come in until you say you stopped violence.
 You have to disengage from this day from activities that we know you did in past.
 You have to sign yourself to peaceful means.
-We used to say you could not have the Armalite in one hand and the ballot box in the other.
-You need to leave violence behind.
-For me, to ask you to sign but still call you a terrorist and go after you would not work.
-You have to say if you want to be in the process, sign up, then you are part of the talks (or your political party can be).
+We used to say you cannot have the Armalite in one hand and the ballot box in the other, you need to leave violence behind.
+For me to ask you to sign, but still call you terrorist and go after you, wouldn't work.
+You have to say if you want to be in the process, sign up, then you are part of the talks.
+Or your political party can be.
 The IRA was never at the talks, Sinn Féin was; sometimes those were the same people.
 I say the opposite side of a coin.
-I said to Gerry Adams, 'you have a meeting with the IRA, go there is a mirror!'
-For those who did not sign the Mitchell principles, then it is fair for the government to say, 'we go after you'.
+I said to

+Gerry Adams, 'you have a meeting with the IRA, go there's a mirror!'
+For those who did not sign the Mitchell principles, then it is fair to say for the government 'we go after you'.

 We still have a small number of people in Northern Ireland who are involved in violence.
 The government has to go after them.
-If you were involved in violence in the 30 years it was hard for leaders in talks to control their members outside.
+If you were involved in violence in 30 years, it was hard for leaders in talks to control their members outside.
 There were breaches of the Mitchell principles.
-Like in football we had the red card principles.
-Here you were suspended if your friends engaged in violence and there would be a period before you could go back in.
+Like in football, we had the red card principles, you were suspended if your friends engaged in violence, and there would be a period before you could go back in.
 Sometimes we were criticised.
 Some said 'we told you so, they are not committed, we gave them chances'.
-The same happened when Tony and I left out prisoners, people said to us 'you are mad.'
+The same happened when we left out prisoners, Tony and I, people said to us you are mad.
 You left out all the murderers.
-But the fact is that practically all prisoners never reoffended, even 18 years later.
+But the fact is that practically all prisoners never reoffended, now 18 years later.
 Only a small number of them did.
 It is not true that it is impossible to convince people.
-Some are mad and some are maniacs.
+Some are mad, are maniacs.